tonykim925/Getting-and-Cleaning-Data-Course-Project/codebook.md

 1. Downloaded the raw files (x_test, label_test, sub_test, x_train, label_train, sub_train, variable_names, activity_labels)

-2. Merged the appropriate sets (x_total <- x_test with x_train, label_total <- label_test with label_train, and sub_ sub_test with sub_train)
+2. Merged the appropriate sets (x_total <- x_test with x_train, label_total <- label_test with label_train, and sub_total <- sub_test with sub_train)

-3. Added descriptive variable names to the merged x_test using the information from variable_names data table
+3. Added descriptive variable names to the merged x_test using the information from variable_names data table.
+Also set proper variable names to label_total, sub_total, and activity_labels.

-4. Substituted numerical values of activities with descriptive values by merging label_total and activity_labels.
-The new file is set to label_total_renamed.
+4. Combined sub_total, label_total_renamed, and x_total to form one data table named combined_data.

-5. Renamed the sub_total column name from V1 to subjectname
+5. Extracted mean and standard deviation for each measurement along with subjectname and activitylabels from combined_data to form a new data table named mean_std_only.

-6. Combined sub_total, label_total_renamed, and x_total to form one data table named combined_data.
+6. Substituted numerical values of activities with descriptive values by merging mean_std_only and activity_labels.
+The new file is set to

-7. Extracted mean and standard deviation for each measurement along with subjectname and activitylabels from combined_data to form a new data table named mean_std_only.
+CleanData.

-8. Using the mean_std_only data table, aggregated an independent tidy data with the average of each variable by activityname and subjectname.
+7. Using the CleanData data table, aggregated an independent tidy data with the average of each variable by activityname and subjectname.
+The new file is set to tidydata and saved.